jorisnoo/dotfiles/README.md

 - [configuration](mackup) for [mackup](https://github.com/lra/mackup)
 - [adjusted](macos/.macos) list of [sensible macOS defaults](https://mths.be/macos)
 - a [maintenance script](maintenance.fish) that updates installed packages
-- an [install script](install.conf.yaml) to set up all the above on a new machine using [dotbot](https://github.com/anishathalye/dotbot)
+- an [installation script](install.conf.yaml) to set up all the above on a new machine using [dotbot](https://github.com/anishathalye/dotbot)

 ## Usage: Setting up a new machine